SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

 8. (Optional) Assuming you have completed the module on [FastAPI](../s7_deployment/apis.md) try creating a small FastAPI application that serves a model using the ONNX runtime.

+This completes the exercises on the ONNX format.
+Do note that one limitation of the ONNX format is that is is based on [ProtoBuf](https://protobuf.dev/), which is a binary format.
+A protobuf file can have a maximum size of 2GB, which means that the `.onnx` format is not enough for very large models.
+However, through the use of [external data](https://onnxruntime.ai/docs/tutorials/web/large-models.html) it is possible to circumvent this limitation.

+## Torchserve

+Text to come...

+## Triton Inference Server

+Text to come...

 ## 🧠 Knowledge check